Svante Arrhenius: Ionic disassociation

 At the University of Uppsala, he was dissatisfied with the chief instructor of physics and the only faculty member who could have supervised him in chemistry, Per Teodor Cleve, so he left to study at the Physical Institute of the Swedish Academy of Sciences in Stockholm under the physicist Erik Edlund in 1881.

 His work focused on the conductivities of electrolytes.
 In 1884, based on this work, he submitted a 150-page dissertation on electrolytic conductivity to Uppsala for the doctorate.
 It did not impress the professors, who included Cleve, and he received a fourth-class degree, but upon his defense it was reclassified as third-class.
 Later, extensions of this very work would earn him the 1903 Nobel Prize in Chemistry.

 Arrhenius put forth 56 theses in his 1884 dissertation, most of which would still be accepted today unchanged or with minor modifications.
 The most important idea in the dissertation was his explanation of the fact that solid crystalline salts disassociate into paired charged particles when dissolved, for which he would win the 1903 Nobel Prize in Chemistry.
 Arrhenius's explanation was that in forming a solution, the salt disassociates into charged particles that Michael Faraday had given the name ions many years earlier.
 Faraday's belief had been that ions were produced in the process of electrolysis, that is, an external direct current source of electricity was necessary to form ions.
 Arrhenius proposed that, even in the absence of an electric current, aqueous solutions of salts contained ions.
 He thus proposed that chemical reactions in solution were reactions between ions.

 The dissertation did not impress the professors at Uppsala, but Arrhenius sent it to a number of scientists in Europe who were developing the new science of physical chemistry, such as Rudolf Clausius, Wilhelm Ostwald, and Jacobus Henricus van 't Hoff.

-They were far more impressed, and Ostwald even came to Uppsala to persuade Arrhenius to join his research team.
+They were far more impressed, and Ostwald even came to Uppsala to persuade Arrhenius to join his research team in Riga.
 Arrhenius declined, however, as he preferred to stay in Sweden-Norway for a while (his father was very ill and would die in 1885) and had received an appointment at Uppsala.

 In an extension of his ionic theory Arrhenius proposed definitions for acids and bases, in 1884.
 He believed that acids were substances that produce hydrogen ions in solution and that bases were substances that produce hydroxide ions in solution.